-Saudi Arabia’s capital, Riyadh has evolved as one of the wealthiest and busiest cities of the Middle East in the past few decades.
-Though the city has always been conventional and known for unique architecture, today it offers many fun things to do for people in varying age-groups.
+Saudi Arabia’s capital, Riyadh has evolved as one of the wealthiest and busiest cities in the Middle East in the past few decades.
+Though the city has always been conventional and known for unique architecture, today it offers many fun things to do for people of varying age groups.

 Another reason for Riyadh to be picking up on tourist charts is because of its location.
 Popular tourist/pilgrimage destinations like Bahrain, Jeddah and Medina, among others, are just a few hours of flight away.
 If you will Google search for Riyadh to Jeddah flights (or to Medina or someplace else) you will realise how travelling anywhere in Saudi Arabia, from Riyadh, is a bargain.

-Now let’s get back to the topic in hand and discuss…
+Now let’s get back to the topic at hand and discuss it…

 Best Things To Do In Riyadh